Make a soft shamrock plush for St. Patrick’s Day! This smiling, good luck charm makes an excellent gift for kids to find in a pot of gold this spring.

 Print the pattern pieces and assemble pages with tape aligning the stars.
 Cut out the paper pattern pieces.

-Cut out the pattern pieces from your fleece fabric.
+Cut out the pattern pieces from your fleece.
 You will have:

 - 2 shamrocks